-Cargo movement & tracking
+Outdoor cargo movement & tracking

-If you’re in the logistics & transportation or import export business, you know that preparation is crucial for success.
-The internet age is reshaping the way the transport industry functions; which is a good thing, because the industry can benefit from new technology, better efficiency, and transparency.
+If you’re in the logistics & transportation or import & export business, you know that preparation is crucial for success.
+The internet age is reshaping the way the transport industry functions; which is a good thing because the industry can benefit from new technology, better efficiency, and transparency.
 Cargo shipping companies have embraced the technology of the internet of things, whether it is air or sea freight, warehousing, or delivery.
 Specific applications and 3G / 4G sensor devices are available that enable real-time tracking of the goods being transported, optimization of warehouse capacity, maintenance of assets like vehicles, optimization of routes, better last-mile delivery, and a whole lot more.
 A full-fledged customer portal is also available for cargo tracking and document handling purposes

-Thanks to internet of things for transport logistics, those providing these services are seeing a plethora of opportunities being opened up for them.
-The embedded sensors, connected devices, and analytics capability of IoT provides visibility to operators like never before.
+Thanks to the IOT platform software in logistics, those providing these services are seeing a plethora of opportunities being opened up for them.
+The embedded sensors, connected devices, and analytics capability of the software provide visibility to operators like never before.
 This is in every process – from operations to finance, and is allowing them to have new sources of value creation.